MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-deploy.md

 - HoloLens 2
 ---

-# Deployment Guide – Cloud connected HoloLens 2 deployment at scale with Remote Assist - Deploy
+# Deploy - Cloud connected Guide

 Now that you have everything configured you should be ready to distribute devices.
 However, now is when you should first validate your setup.
 First the Azure AD Join and MDM Enrollment process should be validated, followed by verifying that a Remote Assist call can be placed.